Universal Content Productions: Universal Content Productions

 In early 2019, Universal Cable Productions changed its name to Universal Content Productions to reflect its move into streaming, with production of The Umbrella Academy for Netflix and Peacock.
 In October 2019, Universal Content Productions, along with Universal Television, was transferred from NBCUniversal Broadcast, Cable, Sports and News to NBCUniversal Content Studios.

 UCP announced in November 2019 the 2020 launch of their podcast channel UCP Audio.
 The studio will produce both scripted and unscripted content with the first scripted podcast from Esmail Corp.
 It was announced that Dawn Olmstead would leave in order to join Anonymous Content.
 In February 2021, UCP started an Asian incubator program, with Soo Hugh being one of the first overall deals.
 In May 2021, UCP Audio was renamed USG Audio.
 In May 2021, Jennifer Gwartz joined the company after she left 20th Television.
 In 2021, Elliot Page has signed a deal with the studio.

+In June 2026, Universal Content Productions had been merged into Universal Studio Group's fellow international television production division Universal International Studios (whom Universal Content Productions previously co-produced Apples Never Fall with them), with UCP's team being merged with those of UIS and had it renamed into Universal Global Television.
+Universal Content Productions' development executives, Jennifer Gwarz and Mark Velez, and casting head Steven O’Neill departed from the company while UCP's head of Current Series & EVP, Rebecca Franko, became Universal Global Television's executive Vice-President and its first-look deals being moved to the rebranded merged unit.